 Roanoke County promotes general public awareness of PCBs and their potential sources.
-In last permit year, a message regarding PCBs was included in the County's Stormwater Newsletter "A Stormwater Guide for Homeowners," dated June 2020.
+For example, a message regarding PCBs was included in the County's Stormwater Newsletter "A Stormwater Guide for Homeowners," dated June 2020.
 The newsletter is posted on the stormwater website at